elbouillon/capidiem/README.md

-Deploying symfony Applications with Capistrano
+Deploying diem Applications with Capistrano
 ==============================================

 Capistrano is an open source tool for running scripts on multiple servers.
 It’s primary use is for easily deploying applications.
 While it was built specifically for deploying Rails apps, it’s pretty simple to customize it to deploy other types of applications.
-We’ve been working on creating a deployment “recipe” to work with symfony applications to make our job a lot easier.
+We’ve been working on creating a deployment “recipe” to work with diem applications to make our job a lot easier.

 ## Prerequisites ##

 - Must have SSH access to the server you are deploying to.
 - Must have Ruby and RubyGems installed on your machine (not required for deployment server)’

-## Installing Capifony ##
+## Installing Capidiem ##

 ### Through RubyGems.org ###

-	sudo gem install capifony
+	sudo gem install capidiem

 ### Through GitHub ###

-	git clone git://github.com/everzet/capifony.git
+	git clone git://github.com/everzet/capidiem.git
-	cd capifony
+	cd capidiem
-	gem build capifony.gemspec
+	gem build capidiem.gemspec
-	sudo gem install capifony-{version}.gem
+	sudo gem install capidiem-{version}.gem

-## Setup your project to use Capifony ##
+## Setup your project to use Capidiem ##

 CD to your project directory & run:

-	capifony .
+	capidiem .

 This will create `Capfile` in your project root & `deploy.rb` config file in `config` directory